-- Feature Packs, see "Creating a Feature Pack Resource" on page 75. - Legacy FLA licenses (where required), see "Creating a Legacy FLA Resource" on page 79. - vTM Clusters, see "Creating a vTM Cluster" on page 81.
+- Feature Packs, see "Creating a Feature Pack Resource" below. - Legacy FLA licenses (where required), see "Creating a Legacy FLA Resource" on page 94. - vTM Clusters, see "Creating a vTM Cluster" on page 97.

-Note: A Version resource is also required, but that is created when you upload a Traffic Manager image to the Services Director VA, see "Uploading a Traffic Manager Image" on page 83.
+A Version resource is also required, but that is created when you upload a Traffic Manager image to the Services Director VA, see "Uploading a Traffic Manager Image" on page 99.